CUMLSec/stateformer/README.md

 This script will iterate through all directories in `data-src`, binarize each of them, and store the binarized dataset at `data-bin/finetune`

+### Sample Finetuning Set
-*In case you do not want to binarize all dataset (and do not want to download all the dataset), we have already provided a sample training/testing set in `data-src/finetune`*, which is sampled from MIPS O0 binaries.
+In case you do not want to binarize all dataset (and do not want to download all the dataset), we have already provided a sample training/testing set in `data-src/finetune`*, which is sampled from MIPS O0 binaries.

 To binarize the sample training data for finetuning, run: